pmbanugo/tina/docs/concepts/memory_arenas.md

 - **Type-pure iteration.** When the scheduler dispatches all Session Isolates, it touches only Session memory.
 Timer and Listener data stays out of the cache.
 - **Instruction cache efficiency.** Processing all Session Isolates in sequence keeps the Session handler function hot in L1i.
 The scheduler batches by type for exactly this reason.

-Isolate metadata (state, generation, mailbox head/tail, I/O completion tags) is stored in a parallel **SOA (Structure of Arrays)** layout, separate from the user-facing Isolate struct.
-This lets the scheduler scan metadata arrays (e.g. checking which Isolates have pending work) without pulling any user data into the cache.

 ## No General-Purpose Malloc

 There is no `ctx_alloc(size)` that returns arbitrary memory with arbitrary lifetime.
 Every allocation goes through one of the three generations: